microsoft/aitour-cloud-native-apps-with-azure-ai-and-aks/src/infra/terraform/README.md

 kubectl describe httproute ai-service -n pets
 ```

-Promote the canary to next step to shift all traffic to the canary.
+Promote the canary to next step to set the weight to 100%.

 ```bash
 kubectl argo rollouts promote ai-service -n pets